 Even if the next Congress miraculously pares down the $1 trillion budget deficit it is projected to run, the government will still face a massive surge in debt coming due.

 Almost nobody is talking about it now, but trillions of dollars in Treasuries will soon have to be rolled over.

 Bombshell GAO Report Puts Treasury Bond Holders on Notice

 The Government Accountability Office (GAO) delivered some dire projections in its 2018 audit of federal debt, released last month, According to the GAO, more than $9.2 trillion in marketable Treasury securities currently held by the public will mature in the next four years.

 To make matters worse, interest rates are trending higher.
-Yields on the 10-year Treasury note currently come in at just over 3% – not particularly high historically, but much higher than they were a couple years ago when they spent most of 2016 below 2%.
+Yields on the 10-year Treasury note currently come in at just over 3% – not particularly high historically, but much higher than they were a couple of years ago when they spent most of 2016 below 2%.

 Shorter-term rates, meanwhile, continue to get pumped up by the Federal Reserve.
 The 1-year Treasury now sits at 2.7% – its highest level in a decade.

 The overnight Federal Funds rate set by the Fed also comes in at a 10-year high, 2.25%.

 Fed officials seem intent on taking their benchmark rate up to at least 3.25% in 2019.
 Whether they’ll get there remains to be seen.